-Inpatient Care (non-emergency)
+Non-Emergent Inpatient Care

-The New York State Medicaid program provides assistance in the form of payment to enrolled qualified out-of-state inpatient services providers when the best interest of the applicant or recipient will be most effectively served because of his/her social situation or when the inpatient care needed by a patient, as determined in the basis of medical advice, is more readily available in the other state.
-A qualified out-of-state provider is normally a facility recognized by their home state as a Medicaid Program inpatient facility services provider (e.g., a hospital, skilled nursing or intermediate care facility, residential treatment center, etc.).
-A Medicaid prior approval for the placement of a New York State Medicaid recipient with an out-of-state medical inpatient facility is required to document that the needed services are not readily available within New York.
-Approval is based on the determination of the New York State DOH Prior Approval Office.
-For a mentally disabled recipient, approval is also subject to the concurrence of the State Department of Mental Hygiene agency which has programmatic responsibility for programs which provide services to this patient population within New York State, that the care should be obtained out-of-state.
+The NYS Medicaid Program provides assistance in the form of payment to enrolled, qualified out-of-state inpatient services providers when the best interest of the applicant or recipient will be most effectively served because of his/her social situation or when the inpatient care is needed by a patient, as determined in the basis of medical advice, is more readily available in the other state.

-Prior Approval
+A qualified out-of-state provider is normally a facility recognized by their home state as a Medicaid Program inpatient facility services provider (i.e., a hospital, skilled nursing or intermediate care facility, residential treatment center, etc.).

+A Medicaid prior approval for the placement of a NYS Medicaid recipient with an out-ofstate medical inpatient facility is required to document that the needed services are not readily available within New York.

+Approval is based on the determination of the NYS DOH Prior Approval Office.
+Where a mentally disabled recipient is seeking out-of-state care, approval is subject to the approval of the State office that provides services to this patient population within New York State, either the Office of Mental Health or Mental Retardation and Developmental Disabilities.

 For out-of-state services provided in situations other than those noted above, prior approval must be obtained for all services.

 For services provided in those situations noted above, prior approval requirements will be identical to those mandated for in-state providers.